 Adult Day Reporting Center (ADRC)

-There are three ADRC locations which provide intensive on-site and community supervision for individuals 18 and over and who have been assessed as having a high-risk to reoffend.
+There are three ADRC locations which provide intensive on-site and community supervision for individuals 18 and over who have been assessed as having a high-risk to reoffend.
 Depending on the client's needs, the phased program lasts between 9 – 12 months.
-The ADRC includes cognitive-behavioral treatment classes; referrals to community-based organizations; job skill assessments; vocational training; group, individual or family counseling; educational services including assessment, GED preparation and testing; emergency housing, family support services, and participation in work crews to provide restitution to victims.
+The ADRC includes: cognitive-behavioral treatment classes; referrals to community-based organizations; job skill assessments; vocational training; group, individual or family counseling; educational services including assessment, GED preparation and testing; emergency housing; family support services; and participation in work crews to provide restitution to victims.

 SIA units have been established to oversee all new cases referred by the court and state prison for supervision.
 Intake officers process cases and meet with clients prior to their release from county jail and state prison to review conditions of release, provide clear reporting instructions, identify barriers such as housing, mental health, and medical, and establish rapport.

 Officers assigned to the SIA unit conduct follow-up interviews with Post-Release Community Supervision (PRCS), Mandatory Supervision (MS) and probation clients after release from custody.
 During the interview, officers review general and special terms and conditions of supervision, conduct dynamic risk and needs assessments, and make appropriate referrals as necessary.
 As part of the entire intake process, clients will be seen by an Eligibility Specialist, Registered Nurse, and a Senior Mental Health Counselor.
 These referrals are critical in linking clients to services such as Medi-Cal, General Assistance, CalFresh, and medical, mental health, and drug and alcohol treatment.
 After the initial assessment, clients will be referred to an appropriate level of supervision.
 Clients will receive information for employment, vocational training, construction pre-apprenticeship programs, and education opportunities (GED or enrollment in community colleges).